enjoy-digital/pcie_screamer/README.md

-# PCIe Injector
+# PCIe Screamer

 ## PCIe
 The PCIe bus is now the main high speed communication bus between a processor and its peripherials.
 It is used in all PC (sometime encapsulated in Thunderbolt) and now even in mobile phones.
 Doing security research on PCIe systems can requires very expensive tools (>$50k) and packet generaration for such tools is not a common feature.
-PCIe Injector provides a such tool at a more reasonable price.
+PCIe Screamer provides a such tool at a more reasonable price.

 ![Global architecture](doc/board.png)